-The RTD Transit Police Division operates a complex security model dedicated to providing a safe and secure transit system for our riders, employees and the community.
-The division is comprised of the chief of police, one deputy chief, one administrative lieutenant, four sergeants, and a team of transit police officers.
-The division is supported by two 911 dispatch centers operating 24/7, a video investigation unit and more than 600 contracted police and uniformed security officers.
+The RTD Transit Police Department operates a complex security model dedicated to providing a safe and secure transit system for our riders, employees and the community.
+The department is comprised of the chief of police, one deputy chief, one administrative lieutenant, four sergeants, and a team of transit police officers.
+The department is supported by two 911 dispatch centers operating 24/7, a video investigation unit, and more than 600 contracted police and uniformed security officers.
 The transit police jurisdiction encompasses nearly 2,400 square miles, operating in eight counties and 40 cities across the Denver Metro region.

-The RTD Transit Police Division prides itself on the values of integrity, honor and respect.
-The values of the division are proudly displayed on the shoulder of each Transit Police Officer.
+The RTD Transit Police Department prides itself on the values of integrity, honor, and respect.
+The values of the department are proudly displayed on the shoulder of each Transit Police Officer.

 Steven Martingano began his law enforcement career in 1992 when he interned with the New York City Police Department (Police Cadet Corp) while attending St John’s University.
 After graduating with a bachelor’s degree in Criminal Justice, he then entered the NYPD Police Academy in August of 1993.
 After completion of the academy, he was assigned to the Patrol Division of the 104th Precinct in Queens, NY and was later promoted to the community policing unit.

 In December of 1996, Deputy Chief Martingano relocated to Colorado and lateral transferred to the Arvada Police Department where he served for seven years in the Patrol Division.
 In 2004, Deputy Chief Martingano lateral transferred to the Denver Police Department where he was assigned numerous positions and promoted to Corporal.